Incoming Erasmus+ traineeships

 About Erasmus+ Traineeships

-Erasmus+ traineeships offer students at higher education institutions the opportunity to do an EU-funded period of training or a work placement at a higher education institution or company in another Erasmus+ programme country.
+Erasmus+ traineeships offer students at higher education institutions the opportunity to do an EU-funded period of training, research or a work placement at a higher education institution or company in another Erasmus+ programme country.
 The aim is to increase students' labour market skills.

 Please note: The University of Surrey has Erasmus+ funding secured until 2023 for it own students to study or work abroad.
 Students wishing to come and do an Erasmus+ traineeship at Surrey will need to check the project duration of your home institution's funding.

 The following countries, including the Overseas Countries and Territories of EU Member State countries, can fully take part in all Erasmus+ actions and mobilities:

 Member States of the European Union (EU)

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.

 Non-EU Programme Countries